pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+componentDidMount happens whenever our app loads and then it will run the code in the block.
+This function looks for the token, if there is one, then uses that token to get the user from the profile() method and uses that returned information to update the state

 ---

-- [ ] Now when you refresh the page, it looks as though you are logged in.
+- [x] Now when you refresh the page, it looks as though you are logged in.
 Next, try clicking the logout button.

 * **Question:** When you click "Logout", nothing happens unless you refresh the page.
 Why not?

 * **Your Answer:**
+logout() removes the token from localStorage, so on refresh the page does not see a token and thus renders the Unauthenticated Menu.
+If we wanted the page to refresh on its own, we could setState on logout.

 ---

-- [ ] Update the `logout()` method to appropriately logout the user.
+- [X] Update the `logout()` method to appropriately logout the user.

 * **Question:** What did you have to do to get the `logout()` function to work?
 Why?

 * **Your Answer:**
+move it to the App.js and pass down the function as a prop so that we have access to the state

 ---